Cyprus president "can't exclude" bailout

-NICOSIA Cyprus said on Friday it could not exclude a bailout to recapitalise a bank hobbled by exposure to Greek debt, but said it would be "chaotic" if the neighbouring country left the euro zone.
+NICOSIA Cyprus said on Friday it could not exclude a bailout to recapitalize a bank hobbled by exposure to Greek debt, but said it would be "chaotic" if the neighboring country left the euro zone.

 Cypriot President Demetris Christofias said the prospect of the island entering a financial support mechanism wasn't a foregone conclusion, but one that could not be totally ruled out.